 - 1 day each for team manager/official for diocesan teams at CCC level - 4 days

 - Coach and trainer/manager for each team (15's and opens) - 4 days (if in Wagga = 8 days)

 - Tour manager, injury management - (if in Wagga = 2 days)

-- Coach and manager per team (opens boys and girls) - 4 days (if in Sydney overnight = 8 days)
+- Coach and manager for each team (opens boys and girls) - 4 days (if in Sydney overnight = 8 days)

-- Coach and per team (15's and opens boys and girls) - 4 days (if in overnight = 8 days)
+- Coach/manager for each team (15's and opens boys and girls) - 4 days (if in overnight = 8 days)